-- Drop off and collection will be done at the nursery entrance, with parents not being permitted in the nursery - Staff breaks if using staff rooms then staff should adhere to the social distancing rules, and numbers of staff accessing such areas must be limited and nursery offices are not to be used for breaks and where possible, staff breaks should be staggered - Staff should work where possible to adhere to social distancing measures between themselves (although we recognise this is not possible with the children) - Use of communal internal spaces should be restricted as much as possible - Staff shifts must be done on a monthly basis (not weekly) to ensure consistency of staff and staff groupings - Where possible, mixing of groups of children must be minimised and children should not be grouped together with other rooms where this can be avoided. - Staff should also be deployed with minimum mixing between rooms where possible.
+- Drop off and collection will be done at the nursery entrance, with parents not being permitted in the nursery - Staff breaks if using staff rooms then staff should maintain 2 metres apart and should only be used at the same time with staff who are normally working together. (as in from the same room) - Numbers of staff accessing such areas must be limited and nursery offices are not to be used for breaks and where possible, staff breaks should be staggered - Use of communal internal spaces should be restricted as much as possible - Non childcare staff such as Nursery Cooks and Admins should not enter all rooms / areas or mix with all staff / children and processes around this will be determined by the settings risk assessments. - Staff shifts must be done on a monthly basis (not weekly) to ensure consistency of staff and staff groupings - Where possible, mixing of groups of children must be minimised and children should not be grouped together with other rooms where this can be avoided. - Staff should also be deployed with minimum mixing between rooms where possible.